The JCU Elevator Pitch Competition

 Meet some of our past winners

 "Because it is so short, only one minute without visual aids, the pitch really helped me identify the core values of my business idea.
-I believe that it helped me not only define the product, but also our target market." - Full Interview
+I believe that it helped me not only define the product, but also our target market." - Read Abby's full Interview

-"The Elevator Pitch is a great way to practice your public speaking skills, skills that you will use interviewing for jobs, or simply interacting with people in the business world." - Full Interview
+"The Elevator Pitch is a great way to practice your public speaking skills, skills that you will use interviewing for jobs, or simply interacting with people in the business world." - Read Gina's full Interview